-- ✓ Work needs to be dated and the LI needs to be underlined with a ruler (not free hand) and in pencil. - ✓ Handwriting must be of a standard in line with teacher expectations for individual children. - ✓ Any work that is not of a sufficient standard should be addressed and discussed with the child in some cases this will require for the piece of work to be reproduced.
+- Work needs to be dated and the LI needs to be underlined with a ruler (not free hand) and in pencil.
+Unless they write in pen in a consistent style. - Handwriting must be of a standard in line with teacher expectations for individual children. - Any work that is not of a sufficient standard should be addressed and discussed with the child in some cases this will require for the piece of work to be reproduced or rewritten.